-8 WAYS TO TAP INTO THE POWER OF LINKEDIN

-Here are strategic marketing opportunities to better reach and nurture prospective buyers.
-We'll explore these in greater detail in Chapter 6 and Chapter 7:

-ORGANIC

-You can build your brand and content presence through:

-1. YOUR COMPANY PAGE

 Company Pages have evolved from a nice-to-have to a need-to-have.
-Through a Company Page, you can market your business to the LinkedIn community, telling your company's story and giving customers and prospects a place to learn about your business, your employees and your brand.
+Through a Company Page, you can market your business to the LinkedIn community, telling your company's story and giving customers and prospects a place to learn about your business, your employees, and your brand.

-2. SHOWCASE PAGES

-By using Showcase Pages to create dedicated pages for your more prominent brands, businesses and initiatives, you can extend your LinkedIn presence.
-3. LONG-FORM POSTS Using an intuitive blogging tool that seamlessly integrates with your profile on LinkedIn, you can publish new and previously published content on LinkedIn to quickly grow your audience and network.
-4. CONTENT UPLOADED TO SLIDESHARE SlideShare is not just a repository for your slide presentations.
+3. LONG-FORM POSTS

+Using an intuitive blogging tool that seamlessly integrates with your profile on LinkedIn, you can publish new and previously published content on LinkedIn to guickly grow your audience and network.

+4. CONTENT UPLOADED TO SLIDESHARE

+SlideShare is not just a repository for your slide presentations.
 It's a social channel where you can establish your brand as a thought leader and authority around topics and keywords.

+8 WAYS TO TAP INTO THE POWER OF LINKEDIN

+PAID

-8 WAYS TO TAP INTO THE POWER OF LINKEDIN PAID As you start building your organic presence, in parallel, you can begin investing in a range of paid opportunities to reach the right people on Linkedln and engage them at scale on mobile and desktop: - In the LinkedIn Feed and beyond (Sponsored Content) - In the LinkedIn Inbox (Sponsored InMail) - Early in the purchase process (Display Ads) - Through other native ad formats (Dynamic Ads) 5.
-LINKEDIN SPONSORED CONTENT Delivering your content directly into the LinkedIn feed, this allowing you to capture people's attention where they're most engaged: while consuming information shared with them by their professional network.
-Sponsored Content is foundational and arguably LinkedIn's most versatile product; you can design your program to serve branding and awareness objectives, along with direct response, lead-generation goals.
-6. LINKEDIN SPONSORED INMAIL The most direct way to engage your prospects on LinkedIn, this is a game-changer in terms of taking email marketing effectiveness to the next level and drivint tangible metrics including leads, cost-perlead and pipeline.
+As you start building your organic presence, in parallel, you can begin investing in a range of paid opportunities to reach the right people on LinkedIn and engage them at scale on mobile and desktop:

+- In the LinkedIn Feed and beyond (Sponsored Content) - In the LinkedIn Inbox (Sponsored InMail) - Early in the purchase process - Through other native ad formats (Dynamic Ads)

+5. LINKEDIN SPONSORED CONTENT

+Delivering your content directly into the LinkedIn feed, this allows you to capture people's attention where they're most engaged: while consuming information shared with them by their professional network.
+Sponsored Content is foundational and arguably LinkedIn's most versatile product; you can design your program to serve branding and awareness objectives, along with direct response and lead-generation goals.

+6. LINKEDIN SPONSORED INMAIL

+The most direct way to engage your prospects on LinkedIn, this is a gamechanger in terms of taking email marketing effectiveness to the next level and driving tangible metrics including leads, cost-perlead, and pipeline.
 You do that by delivering targeted, personalized messages and content right into prospective customers' LinkedIn inboxes.

-7. LINKEDIN DISPLAY ADS These are a powerful way to make sure you get on the radar early and build your brand with the right audiences-in the premium context of the world's largest professional network.
-8. LINKEDIN DYNAMIC ADS Dynamic ads (e.g., Follow Company, Spotlight) empower you to accurately target your audience with highly relevant and customizable creative on LinkedIn.com.
+7. LINKEDIN TEXT ADS

+These are a powerful way to make sure you get on the radar early and build your brand with the right audiences - in the premium context of the world's largest professional network.

+8. LINKEDIN DYNAMIC ADS

+Dynamic Ads (e.g., Follow Company, Spotlight) empower you to accurately target your audience with highly relevant and customizable creative on LinkedIn.com.
 Because this dynamically generated ad format leverages information from LinkedIn member profiles, it is highly engaging and very effective at driving traffic to your website or Company Page.
 Extend the quality traffic of LinkedIn professionals to your own branded sites.
 Embedding calls-to-action in your creative on LinkedIn ensures the flow of influential, affluent and educated professionals to your own online properties.